Latest News & Updates

 The Religious Wars

 The presence of foreign religions preached by people of different origin led to crisis in the land.
-It all began with debates on religious matters at the King's court and in chiefs' enclosures, with each party claiming to have brought the true religion of the Creator.
+It all began with debates on religious matters at the King's court and in chiefs' enclosures, with each party claiming to have brought the true religion of the Creator, and seeking endearment before the King.
+With time, each of the foreign religious parties won over followers from among the nationals.
+The followers first differed in new forms of worship before developing further difference in worldly matters, such as economy, governance and conduct.
+This resulted in religious wars that shook the Baganda and their clan- order for about ten years.

 Impact on the Monarchy